viamrobotics/docs/docs/services/data/_index.md

 ## Next Steps

-To use the Data Management Service, [add the Data Management Service](configure-data-capture/#add-the-data-management-service) to your robot.
+To use the data management service, [add the data management service](configure-data-capture/#add-the-data-management-service) to your robot.
 Then [configure data capture](configure-data-capture/) as needed and [configure cloud sync](configure-cloud-sync/).

 For a comprehensive tutorial on data management, see [Intro to Data Management](../../tutorials/services/data-management-tutorial/).